Bristol England, UK Travel Guide

 Connects the city to wider Atlantic and important wildlife habitats.

 Bristol’s topography is distinctly hilly.
 Areas like Clifton, Redland, and parts of the city center feature sharp slopes, rewarding those who climb with stunning vistas.
 These hills contribute to the city’s unique character, providing unexpected viewpoints and a dynamic urban landscape.
-Comfortable footwear is recommended for exploring these varied terrains.
+Comfortable footwear is recommended for checking out these varied terrains.

 The urban area's origins trace back to the Anglo-Saxon period, with evidence of a settlement called ‘Brycgstow’ (meaning ‘the place at the crossing’) around the 10th century.
 By the Domesday Book of 1086, Bristol used to be already a significant borough.
 Its position facilitated trade, and by the 12th century, a castle protected its growing commerce.
 The port rapidly grew, becoming a major player in medieval English trade, exchanging goods with Ireland, France, and Spain.